JosePessoa23/hapibee-beekeeping-app/README.md

 # 🐝 HapiBee – Beekeeping Support Application

-With the goal of supporting the daily tasks of beekeepers in Portugal, **HapiBee** was created — a mobile application to assist in beekeeping activities.
+With the goal of supporting the daily tasks of beekeepers in Portugal, **HapiBee** was created, a mobile application to assist in beekeeping activities.

 <p align="center">
   <img src="hapibee/docs/app.png" alt="Model" width="200"/>